tonyauyeung/tonyauyeung.github.io/_pages/about.md

 #   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #   limit: 3 # leave blank to include all the blog posts
 ---
 Hi there 👋.
 I'm _Tony RuiKang OuYang_ (_歐陽瑞康_ in Chinese; _SeoiHong AuYeung_ pronounced in Cantonese).
-I'm now a research assistant in Machine Learning 🤖 at the [Machine Learning Group](https://mlg.eng.cam.ac.uk/about.html), University of Cambridge, supervised by [Prof. José Miguel Hernández-Lobato](https://jmhl.org).
+I'm an incoming PhD in Machine Learning 🤖 at the [Machine Learning Group](https://mlg.eng.cam.ac.uk/about.html), University of Cambridge, supervised by [Prof. José Miguel Hernández-Lobato](https://jmhl.org) and fully funded by the _EPSRA DLA_ scholarship.

 Recently, I completed my **MPhil in Machine Learning and Machine Intelligence** from the University of Cambridge 🎉.
 My MPhil thesis focus on energy-based neural sampler for sampling from Boltzmann distribution, which is supervised by [Prof. José Miguel Hernández-Lobato](https://jmhl.org).
 Prior to that, I finished my **BEng in Data Science** in Harbin Institute of Technology, Shenzhen (HITsz) and spent a wonderful year visiting in the University of Oxford studying Mathematics and Statistics (fully-funded by HITsz).